 Welcome to LASAR

-The Laboratory for Anxiety and Substance Abuse Research (LASAR) under the direction of Dr. Lindsay Ham is a comprehensive research program focused on the study of alcohol and drug use, with particular interests in the development of substance misuse, co-occurring social anxiety and alcohol use, as well as the psychosocial effects of alcohol and other drugs.
+The Laboratory for Anxiety and Substance Abuse Research (LASAR) under the direction of Dr. Lindsay Ham is a comprehensive research program focused on the study of alcohol and drug use, with particular interests in the development of substance misuse, co-occurring anxiety and alcohol use, alcohol and aggression, as well as the psychosocial effects of alcohol and other drugs.
 Housed in historic Memorial Hall on the University of Arkansas, Fayetteville campus, LASAR facilities include a data workroom, areas for clinical interviewing and psychophysiological measurement, computer testing, and a simulated bar-laboratory.

 Evidence-based clinical services for alcohol and drug use problems, anxiety, trauma, and other related difficulties are available on a limited basis in the Psychological Clinic.